Brunni132/roxxortool/README.md

 	- `scrollAccelerationIntertia`: this sets the scroll rate necessary to accelerate the scrolling.
 The smaller the value, the less you'll see acceleration, and the quicker it will stop once you release it.
 You can build momentum by scrolling repeatedly with a higher value (> 50).
 	- `scrollAccelerationMaxScrollFactor`: limits the maximum scrolling rate.
 	- `scrollAccelerationSendMultipleMessages`: by default it uses the precise scrolling as offered by Windows, but you may set this to true to simulate an accelerated scroll by multiple simple scroll actions.
-	- `scrollAccelerationDismissTrackpad`: when set to true, dismisses any "precise" device (i.e. not having a fixed wheel delta, like gaming mice).
-Try setting this to false if it doesn't work.
 - `altTabWithMouseButtons`: press the forward button on your mouse to open the app selector.
 Press for longer (200ms or more) to do a standard forward command.
 - `ddcCiBrightnessControl`: enables controlling the brightness of your screen through Ctrl+Win+F9 and F10.
 It can be used either for your internal panel (possibly replacing the manufacturer tool if it proves to be badly designed or a resource hog like often), either for your external screen.
 The screen affected by this command is the one on which the active window is.
 Note that this won't work on a TV since the DDC/CI protocol is not supported.
 It will work on most monitors though, but you might have to enable the DDC/CI option somewhere from the OSD to enable for that.
 Try it if the brightness is stuck to 0.
 	- Shift can be held to make smaller increments.